 4 | 5 | (6 if y) => ...

-We can tell this from what happened when we ran the code: if the match guard was only applied to the final value in the list of values specified using the | operator, the arm would have matched and the program would have printed yes.
+After running the code, the precedence behavior is evident: if the match guard was only applied to the final value in the list of values specified using the | operator, the arm would have matched and the program would have printed yes.

 @ Bindings

-The at operator, @, lets us create a variable that holds a value at the same time we’re testing that value to see if it matches a pattern.
-Listing 18-32 shows an example where we want to test that a Message::Hello id field is within the range 3...7 but also be able to bind the value to the variable id_variable so that we can use it in the code associated with the arm.
-We could have named this variable simply id, the same as the field, but for the purposes of this example we’ve chosen to give it a different name:
+The at operator @ lets us create a variable that holds a value at the same time we’re testing that value to see whether it matches a pattern.
+Listing 18-32 shows an example where we want to test that a Message::Hello id field is within the range 3...7.
+But we also want to bind the value to the variable id_variable so we can use it in the code associated with the arm.
+We could name this variable id, the same as the field, but for this example we’ll use a different name:

 enum Message {